suman14389/nextflix-gpt/README.md

     - showed the gpt suggested movie results using the existing movie list component.
 This is re-used which is excellent
     - made the gpt search page scrollable down.
     - finally made the gpt search page look excellent with tailwind css.

+-- fixed the bug
+    - when user navigates from brwose to gpt by changing the url, toggle the gpt view state
+    - this is fixed.

+-